 If we are flying the puppy to you, final payment (including any shipping costs) is due as soon as we provide you airway bill number and plane ticket information.
 That typically happens within 2 to 5 days of us flying the puppy to you.

 The final payments can be made via bank transfer, check, Paypal or credit card ( please be aware there is a 3% finances charge fee if using PayPal or card ( debit or credit card )

 We provide a two year health guarantee that your puppy will be free from life threatening congenital defects or we will replace your puppy.

 Our puppies are family pets only!
 Although many breeders do a good job taking care of their mom dogs, We do not sell our puppies breeders.

 As for spaying and neutering, We do however believe in delayed spaying and neutering, to allow the benefits of the hormones for bones and joint development.
-Please consult with your license veterinarian to help determine the best time to spay or neuter.
-We definitely encourage families to do their homework and weight the pros and cons of delayed neutering and make a decision that is best for them.
+Please consult with your licensed veterinarian to help determine the best time to spay or neuter.
+We definitely encourage families to do their homework and weigh the pros and cons of delayed neutering and make a decision that is best for them.